Introduction to Online Control: Online Learning of Dynamical Systems

 The goal of the online learner is to minimize total loss over all game iterations.
 If the observations ${\y}_t$ are arbitrary, this is an ill-defined goal, and rather than minimizing loss, we consider a comparative analogue.

-More precisely, we consider a family of prediction rules from available information to prediction, and consider the metric of {\it regret} vs. the best of these rules in hindsight.
-An example of a rule could be a fixed linear map, i.e. $\pi(\uv_{1:t-1},\y_{1:t-1}) = K \uv_{t-1} $, where $K$ can potentially depend on the system matrices $A,B,C$.
+More precisely, we consider a family of prediction rules from available information to prediction, and consider the metric of {\it regret} with respect to the best of these rules in hindsight.
+Formally, let $\Pi$ be a family of mappings from $\{\uv_\tau,\y_\tau\}_{\tau=1}^{t-1}$ to a prediction $\hat{\y}_t$, i.e.